Quick start

 The first couple of workflow runs could take several minutes, but these runs result in caching that should decrease subsequent build times substantially.
 After this initial setup, your site should typically build in less than a minute.

 Now click on the Settings tab, then click "Pages".
-You should see the following:
+You should see something like the following:

 Display your published course website